Lishan6/group1-hyf-rebuild/planning/design.md

 ## Project's design overview

-In this present project, we aim to create a website that offers free trainings to a variety of people from colorful cultural backgrounds.
-The trainings are varied in length and kinds.
-There are namely two types of trainings: 5 months and 8 months trainings.
-The 8-month program is for candidates who seek to become full-stack developers.
-And the 5-month program is for candidates who long to either become front-end or back-end developers.
+Our current project aims to create a cutting-edge website that offers free, top-tier training programs to individuals from diverse cultural backgrounds.
+Our programs are tailored to suit individuals with varying levels of experience, and we provide both 5-month and 8-month training programs.
+The 5-month program is ideal for individuals who want to become front-end or back-end developers, while the 8-month program is designed for those who wish to become full-stack developers.

-Thus, basically, we will have to design a website with a navigation section that contains tabs that includes: program details, volunteer, about, recruit, blog, support us, why become a partner?, and FAQ.
-In body, there will be the main title under which nested three inline sections: who are we?, the program and the goal.
+To achieve our goal, we are designing a highly functional website with a navigation section that features intuitive tabs for program details, volunteering, about us, recruitment, blog, support, partnering opportunities, and FAQs.
+Our website's main body will feature three inline sections: Who we are, the program, and the goal.

-Right below it, another section that showcases our partners and sponsors.

-Also, another section that displays testimonies of various alumni in which they share their experiences.

-A section that suggests subscribing to our newsletters is included.
-And finally, in the footer: contact us, support, partnership and volunteer are added.
+We will showcase our partners and sponsors, and provide testimonials from former students sharing their experiences.
+Additionally, we will encourage visitors to subscribe to our newsletters and provide contact information in the footer for those interested in supporting, partnering, or volunteering with us.

+Our mission is to create a dynamic platform that fosters innovation, growth, and success for individuals from all walks of life.
+We are committed to providing unparalleled training programs and resources that will help our students achieve their goals and realize their full potential.

 ## Wireframe(s)